 • I use Twitter to make personal connections with authors and other editors.

 • Pinterest is my go-to place to promote my blog posts.
 If you want to learn more about how to use Pinterest to promote your blog, I recommend Pinteresting Strategies.
-This ebook was written by a blogger who grew her website page views from 0–200K through using Pinterest!
+This course was created by a blogger who grew her website page views from 0–200K using Pinterest!

 • LinkedIn is perfect for connecting with people you meet at networking events and also for promoting blog posts that are more professional in nature.